-How do gender, ethnicity, race, religion, class, sexuality, ability and age impact identity formation?
+How do gender, ethnicity, race, religion, class, sexuality, ability and age impact representation and identity formation?
 How do structures of social power relations shape our globalized and mediatized world?
 What measures can be taken to prevent discrimination and promote emancipation?
 And how can academics, artists, activists, popular culture, and policy-makers respond to these pressing challenges?

 By providing essential gender studies concepts and methodologies – as employed in the humanities – this minor further offers you a critical perspective on social, cultural and power relations within contemporary society.

 The minor aims to:

 - familiarize students with traditions of modern feminist thought and point out issues that are central to feminist theory

 - train students to practice a new, critical way of looking at cultural practices that contest and reconstruct new and old identities

 - provide students with a map of contemporary feminist approaches to issues of gender, sexuality, ethnicity/race and religious practices in a European context